F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

   - logGroup: f5telemetry
   - logstream: f5-waf-logs

-Disclaimer: The the default names in the example Telemetry Streaming configuration can only be used once per account as CloudWatch resources must be unique.
+Disclaimer: The default names in the example Telemetry Streaming configuration can only be used once per account as CloudWatch resources must be unique.
 To deploy more than one of these per account, one must follow customization steps below.

 To change the CloudWatch destination values: